-Sleep apnea is a common and serious sleeping disorder that happens when your regular breathing is interrupted during sleep.
-Snoring is common among patients with sleep apnea, but not all people who snore have sleep apnea.
+Sleep apnea is a common, serious sleeping disorder that happens when regular breathing is interrupted during sleep.
+Snoring is common among patients.
+However, not all people who snore have this condition.

 TYPES OF SLEEP APNEA

-- Obstructive Sleep Apnea – The more common form, it is the result of blocked airflow during sleep, usually when the soft tissue at the back of the throat collapses while you sleep.
-Health factors, such as obesity, may contribute to this form of sleep apnea.
+- Obstructive – This more common form results from blocked airflow during sleep, usually when the soft tissue at the back of the throat collapses while you sleep.
+Health factors, like obesity, may contribute to this.

-- Central Sleep Apnea – Results from a problem with how the brain signals the breathing muscles.
-The airway is not blocked; instead the brain fails to signal the muscles to breath.
-This type of sleep apnea can occur with conditions such as heart failure, brain tumors, brain infections, and stroke.
+- Central – Results from a problem with how the brain signals breathing muscles.
+The airway is not blocked.
+Instead, the brain fails to signal the muscles to breathe.
+This can occur with heart failure, brain tumors, brain infections, and stroke.

-- The patient awakens with a sore throat or dry throat
+- The patient awakens with a sore or dry throat.

 ARE YOU AT RISK FOR SLEEP APNEA?

-If left untreated, sleep apnea can result in a number of health problems including:
+If left untreated, it can result in several health problems, including:

 - High blood pressure